WindwardIsland/nosystemd-swap/README.md

 Clone this repository, and make any necessary modifications inside `swap.conf`.

-You can enable or disable zswap, zram, a universal swap file, or a chunked swap file by setting the corresponding value to either `0` or `1`.
+You can enable or disable zswap, zram, a universal swap file, or a chunked swap file by setting the corresponding value to either `0` or `1`. `0` disables the option, while `1` enables the option.

 For example, if I wanted to only enable zram, I would only set `zram_enabled` to 1 and change the zram-related settings.
+Make sure to disable any other type of swap that you are **not** using (e.g. zswap, universal swap file, etc) by setting the corresponding option(s) to `0`.

 **NOTE**: Leave the `swapd_auto_swapon` value to be 1 despite any other modifications you have made so that all available swap devices are always toggled on.